 Most of the ingredients we use have both a synthetic version and a natural plant based version.
 We believe in using only the plant based, natural version, never synthetic.
 This is why our product is so gentle and effective.
 Nature knows best!

-It’s effective yet so safe that the EPA has determined it doesn’t require regulation.
-Plus, it’s easy to use and available in various sizes to meet your needs—from small gardens to large farms.
+It’s effective, and when used as directed, meets the criteria for EPA’s minimum risk pesticide exemption.
+Plus, it’s easy to use and available in various sizes to meet your needs, from small gardens to large farms.

 Who Can Use 25(b) Exempt Pesticides?